 If you’ve been injured in a construction-related accident, you may actually have a negligence claim against parties other than your employer.
 If the circumstances permit, you may also file a claim against a third party (a company or an individual) who bears some responsibility for your injuries.

 Depending on the facts of your case, you may have a valid negligence claim against the general contractor or subcontractor.
 You may also have a premises liability claim against the owner of the property, or even a product liability claim against the manufacturer of a defective tool or other unsafe equipment.

 While pursuing a claim against a third party can be challenging, our Dallas construction accident attorneys have the experience necessary to ensure that you have the best chance at recovering every dime you’re owed in compensation.

 How Our Law Firm Can Help

 When it comes to construction accident claims, the victim is often put in a tough spot.
-If they choose to pursue a personal injury claim, they will likely lose their job.
-On the other hand, many victims choose to give their employer the benefit of the doubt only to find themselves drowning in medical debt with no job to return to anyway.
+If they choose to pursue a personal injury claim or file a lawsuit, there’s a good chance they could lose their job.
+On the other hand, many victims have given their employer the benefit of the doubt, only to find themselves drowning in medical debt with no help from the employer and no job to return to anyway.

 Construction companies and their insurance providers have teams of adjusters and lawyers working to discredit your claims.
-Hiring an experienced attorney to look after your best interests can help to level the playing field, and can give you a better opportunity to obtain the compensation you deserve as soon as possible.
+Hiring an experienced attorney to look after your best interests can help to level the playing field, and can give you a better chance at recovering a fair settlement fairly quickly.